Euclideon/vaultclient/docs/UserGuide.md

 I am dragging my file to convert onto the convert window, but nothing is  happening.
 What do I do?
 > Confirm that the file type is supported for conversion by Vault.
-> If you have not closed out of your Euclideon Vault interface for a number of days, we suggest you quit out of the Euclideon Vault interface (System --> Quit), rerun the VaultClient.exe, and log back in again.
-Try the drag and drop again.

 I want to demonstrate key features of my 3D model, how can I do that?
 > Check out the [Visualisation](#visualisation) dropdown box in the Settings pane, on the right hand side of the viewport in Euclideon Vault Client.